 The 2019 theme is "Life in the Soil: Dig Deeper".
 Stewardship Week is observed April 28 through May 5, 2019.
 When available, links to Stewardship Week materials will be posted here.
 Stay tuned!

 The Land & Water Conservation Committee (LWCC) offers an opportunity for teachers or parents to recommend students for scholarships, if funding allows, to attend the following conservation camps:

 Camp Bird near Crivitz in Marinette County for students entering grades 6 through 8 in the fall.
-Camp dates for 2018 are June 20-22.
+Camp dates to be announced.